 Leopard Rock Estate Hoedspruit has only 44 stands on a 720 ha Estate near Hoedspruit with total traversing on 1000 ha.
 Realistic priced stands.

 The name “Leopard Rock Estate Hoedspruit” conjures up images of a leopard sprawled out on one of the huge rocky boulders.
 This is an awesome feature of this prime 750 ha Estate.
 There are some nice stands to choose from.
 Large granite koppies attract game not found on other estates.
-These include klipspringer (rock jumper) and Dassies (a strange little animals looking a bit like an oversized rabbit but without the pointed ears).
+These include klipspringer (rock jumper) and Dassies (a strange little animal looking a bit like an oversized rabbit but without the pointed ears).

 The stands at Leopard Rock Estate Hoedspruit are each 1 hectare or 10 000 sq.m.